Frevo: Frevo-de-bloco

 Frevo de Bloco is also sung and played with string instruments.
 Capiba was the most famous composer in this style, but one can also cite Getulio Cavalcante.
 Claudionor Germano (singer) and Antonio Nóbrega (singer and dancer) are two of Frevo de Bloco greatest performers.

 Frevo de trio (frevo baiano)

 Adaptation of frevo compositions for smaller formations, commonly without a brass section and made up of Bahian-guitars, drums, bass, electric guitars, keyboards and a singer.
 The style developed in the early 1950s in Bahia, spurred by a performance given by the "Clube Carnvalesco Misto Vassourinhas of Olinda" in Salvador (Bahia State) and later by the band Trio Elétrico Armandinho, Dodô & Osmar, gave origin to the trio eléctrico tradition of the Bahian carnival, which fused the frevo with Western pop rock.

+Captain Zuzinha's Band

+Performances in military ceremonies and various cultural festivals of Pernambuco allowed for musician Capitão Zuzinha and his frevo-playing band Military Police to act as a bridge between the state police and civilians.
+The band later changed its name to “Captain Zuzinha Frevo Band” in Zuzinha's honour, as he was the driving force that led to national recognition of the band in the 1930's and 1940's.
+Captain Zuzinha and the band wrote thousands of manuscript scores throughout the early twentieth century and into the early 2000’s.
+These frevo scores document the historical origins of modern frevo and the genre's emergence in Brazilian pop culture.
+The Modern Endangered Archives Program at the UCLA Library sponsored a digitization project of nearly 700 music arrangements which document Captain Zuzinha's contribution to the genre.
+This collection is available digitally through the UCLA library.